kubeflow/website/content/docs/aws/deploy/install-kubeflow.md

 +++

-This guide describes how to use the `kfctl.sh` script to deploy Kubeflow on AWS.
+This guide describes how to use the `kfctl.sh` script to deploy Kubeflow on Amazon Web Services (AWS).

-> Note: AWS is moving from `kfctl.sh` to a command line interface (CLI) which gives you more control over your configuration and better reliability.
+> Note: Amazon Web Services (AWS) is moving from `kfctl.sh` to a command line interface (CLI) which gives you more control over your configuration and better reliability.

 ## Prerequisites